Official: Rescued Boys From Thai Cave Are in 'High Spirits'

+(MAE SAI, Thailand) — Divers have begun the third phase of the rescue of a youth soccer team trapped more than two weeks in a flooded cave in northern Thailand and aim to bring out the last four boys and their coach Tuesday, the top rescue official said.

-(MAE SAI, Thailand) — The eight boys rescued from a flooded cave in northern Thailand are in “high spirits” and have strong immune systems because they are soccer players, a senior health official said Tuesday, as rescuers prepared for a third push to bring out five still deep in the cave.
+The eight boys brought out by divers over the previous two days are in “high spirits” and have strong immune systems because they are soccer players, a senior health official said.
+Doctors were being cautious because of the infection risk and were isolating the boys in the hospital.

+Chiang Rai Gov.Narongsak Osatanakorn said Tuesday’s rescue operation began at 10.08 a.m. and involves 19 divers.
+A medic and three Thai Navy SEALs who have stayed with the boys on a small, dry shelf deep in the flooded cave will also come out, he said.

+“We expect that if there is no unusual condition … the 4 boys, 1 coach, the doctor, and 3 SEALs who have been with the boys since the first day will will come out today,” he told a press conference to loud cheering.

+Nargonsak said this phase may take longer than the previous two rescue missions, which both lasted several hours.

-Jedsada Chokdumrongsuk, permanent secretary at the Public Health Ministry, said the first four boys rescued, aged 12 to 16, are now able to eat normal food.
+At a news conference, Jedsada Chokdumrongsuk, permanent secretary at the Public Health Ministry, said the first four boys rescued, aged 12 to 16, are now able to eat normal food.
 Two of them possibly have a lung infection but all eight are generally “healthy and smiling,” he said.

 “The kids are footballers so they have high immune systems,” Jesada said.
 “Everyone is in high spirits and are happy to get out.
 But we will have a psychiatrist to evaluate them.”